International cricket in South Africa from 1971 to 1981: DH Robins' XI March-April 1975

-DH Robins’ XI January-February 1976
+DH Robins' XI January-February 1976

-The International Wanderers made a short 3 game tour to Rhodesia in September and October 1975, but other than that there was no international cricket in Southern Africa until a tour by another DH Robins' XI in January and February 1976.
+The International Wanderers made a three game tour to Rhodesia in September and October 1975, but other than that there was no international cricket in Southern Africa until a tour by another DH Robins' XI in January and February 1976.
 However, only one game of this tour, a 60 over affair, was played against a representative South African XI as the main games for South Africa would come slightly later in the season against another International Wanderers team.

 The members of touring party were (England unless stated): Phil Carrick, Trevor Chappell (Australia), Geoff Cope, John Douglas (Australia), Frank Hayes, Mike Hendrick, Geoff Howarth (New Zealand), Andrew Kennedy, Peter Lee, David Lloyd (captain), Derek Randall, Phil Slocombe, David Steele, Fred Titmus, Roger Tolchard, Gary Troup (New Zealand), Dav Whatmore (Australia).

 The South African Invitation XI was again captained by Eddie Barlow.
 It also included one black cricketer, Samson Sonwabe.
 The other players were David Dyer, Rupert Hanley, Denys Hobson, Lee Irvine, Graeme Pollock, Clive Rice, Barry Richards, Anthony Smith and Vintcent van der Bijl.

 The representative match was low and slow scoring, with South Africa making 219-7 in their 60 overs.
 The highlights were half centuries from Dyer, Pollock and Richards and 4 for 28 from Troup.
 DH Robins' XI struggled in reply, collapsing from 125-3 to 164 all out with no player reaching his half century.